vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/AWS - Federal Airgap/AWSFederalAirgap-DeploymentGuide.md

       export TF_VAR_cert_ca_path=#Path to ca certificate on harbor ami
       ```

-## Customizing AMIs
+## <a id=customizing-amis> </a> Customizing AMIs

 This section describes the process of customizing the Ubuntu AMIs created in the deployment.
 The AMIs are created using the VPC ID and subnet ID of your air-gapped VPC.

-  - **Disable FIPS**: To disable FIPS, set `install_fips` to `no` in the [STIG roles' main.yml](https://gitlab.eng.vmware.com/core-build/canonical-ubuntu-18.04-lts-stig-hardening/-/blob/master/vars/main.yml) file.
+  - **Disable FIPS**: To disable FIPS, set `install_fips` to `no` in the [STIG roles' main.yml](https://github.com/vmware-tanzu/service-installer-for-vmware-tanzu/blob/main/aws/ami/stig/roles/canonical-ubuntu-18.04-lts-stig-hardening/vars/main.yml) file.

-  - **Add CA certificate in the trust store**: To add CA certificates to the AMI, copy the CAs in `PEM` format to the [STIG roles' files/ca](https://gitlab.eng.vmware.com/core-build/canonical-ubuntu-18.04-lts-stig-hardening/-/tree/master/files/ca) folder.
+  - **Add CA certificate in the trust store**: To add CA certificates to the AMI, copy the CAs in `PEM` format to the [STIG roles' files/ca](https://github.com/vmware-tanzu/service-installer-for-vmware-tanzu/tree/main/aws/ami/stig/roles/canonical-ubuntu-18.04-lts-stig-hardening/files/ca) folder.

-## Customizing Tanzu Kubernetes Grid
+## <a id=customizing-tanzu-kubernetes-grid> </a> Customizing Tanzu Kubernetes Grid

 All configurable options and their default values can be seen in the
-[terraform/startup.sh](https://gitlab.eng.vmware.com/core-build/sivt-aws-federal/-/tree/main/terraform) file.
+[terraform/startup*.sh](https://github.com/vmware-tanzu/service-installer-for-vmware-tanzu/tree/main/aws/terraform) files.
 The variables must be edited in this file for them to take effect because Terraform is not configured to take all of them as input.

 For a description of all variables, see the [Variables](#variables) section.

-## Accessing Your Harbor Instance
+## <a id=accessing-your-harbor-instance> </a> Accessing Your Harbor Instance

   - Once Terrafrom finishes applying the resources, if VPC peering with another VPC is set, you should be able to SSH into your Harbor instance.
 To do this, modify the security group on an EC2 instance within the non-airgapped VPC in the peering connection, to allow it to SSH over to the bootstrap.
   - On the bootstrap instance, you can run `sudo tail -f /var/log/cloud-init-output.log` to track the progress of your Harbor installation and subsequent loading of Tanzu Kubernetes Grid images.

-## Accessing Your Tanzu Kubernetes Grid Cluster
+## <a id=accessing-your-tanzu-kubernetes-grid-cluster> </a> Accessing Your Tanzu Kubernetes Grid Cluster

-  - For setting up VPC peering that will allow SSH access to your Harbor instance and bootstrap instance, see [Accessing Your Harbor Instance](#Accessing-Your-Harbor-Instance).
+  - For setting up VPC peering that will allow SSH access to your Harbor instance and bootstrap instance, see [Accessing Your Harbor Instance](#accessing-your-harbor-instance).

   - To track the progress of the Tanzu Kubernetes Grid installation, you can run the following command on the bootstrap instance:
       ```